RAF Coastal Command during World War II: Early struggles

 In mid-1941, just as ASO units were finding their feet, a large number of personnel and aircraft were sent to Malta (and the Desert Air Force) to interdict Erwin Rommel's Afrika Korps supplies from Italy to North Africa.
 Adding to the problem was a shortage of materials and testing facilities.
 Restocking squadrons and re-equipping them was slow.
 Not until 1942 did the ASO squadrons get the recognition needed, in the wake of the German Operation Cerberus.
 Maintenance was also poor.
 Each service was to maintain an operational ready rate of 70 to 75 percent.
 In Coastal Command it was 40, and not much higher in others at that point.
 Greater emphasis was made and serviceability increased.

 The Operations Research Section (ORS) was also set up in light of the success of such programs in Fighter and Bomber Commands.
 Many scientists were appointed to the ORS Coastal Command.
 Some acted as advisors to Air Marshal Bowhill.
 Four sections were set up; planned flying and maintenance, ASO, A/S, and weather and navigation.
-Resources were spread evenly.
-However, A/S received more attention.
+Resources were spread evenly but A/S received more attention.
 The rest did not receive close attention until 1943, when the U-boats had been contained and a certain degree of ascendancy achieved.

 In July 1941, Blenheims from Bomber Command's No. 2 Group joined the campaign.
 They claimed 104 vessels sunk and 72 damaged.
 Only 73 vessels totalling 178,000 tons were credited destroyed and 62 vessels, totalling 96,780 tons damaged.
 Intelligence in August 1941 saw this drop to 31 destroyed (73,348 tons) and 58 (148,000 tons) damaged.
 Post-war assessments reveal even this was over stated.
 Final figures were seven sunk (9,556 tons) and six (13,088) seriously damaged.
 The figures improved after the autumn 1941.
-More resources, better training and equipment including more capable strike aircraft resulted in increasing kill numbers.
-By 1942, increased numbers of better aircraft and armament enabled the offensive capabilities of the Command to increase dramatically.
+More resources, better training and equipment including more capable strike aircraft resulted in more sinkings.
+By 1942, more and better aircraft and armament dramatically increased the offensive capabilities of the Command.